statamic/docs/content/collections/fieldtypes/checkboxes.md

 ## Data Structure

-The values in the screenshot would saved as YAML array:
+The values are stored as a YAML array.
+If you only specified values for the `options` array, then the labels will be saved.

 ``` yaml
 favorites: